 See if Dysport could be right for your child.

 Your child’s medical history

-Before starting treatment with Dysport, you should tell your doctor about all of your child’s medical conditions, especially any that may affect their muscles and nerves.
-You should also inform your doctor of all other medical conditions, including if your child has or has had:
+You should also inform your child’s doctor of all other medical conditions, including if your child has or has had:

 - A slow or irregular heartbeat or rhythm

 - Any side effect or allergy to any botulinum toxin product

 Also, let the doctor know if your child: